StarKRE22/Atomic/Docs/BestPractices/IteratingReactiveCollections.md

 # 📌 Iterating over Reactive Collections

-When using reactive collections such as `ReactiveArray`, `ReactiveList`, `ReactiveLinkedList`, `ReactiveHashSet`, and `ReactiveDictionary`, it is important to understand that **each reactive wrapper introduces a small overhead**.
+When using reactive collections such as [ReactiveArray](../Elements/Collections/ReactiveArray.md), [ReactiveList](../Elements/Collections/ReactiveList.md), [ReactiveLinkedList](../Elements/Collections/ReactiveLinkedList.md), [ReactiveHashSet](../Elements/Collections/ReactiveHashSet.md), and [ReactiveDictionary](../Elements/Collections/ReactiveDictionary.md), it is important to understand that **each reactive wrapper introduces a small overhead**.
 Knowing how to **optimize performance** becomes crucial when working with a large number of elements.

 ---